github/octoforce-actions/README.md

 ## Requirements

 NodeJS 14.x is the minimum requirement for this project.
 More recent versions of NodeJS are still being tested.
+We are currently testing Node 18.x and have found issues with authentication against sandboxes using `SFDX` web auth flow.
 The setup scripts require MacOS to run locally, however is not required to make use of this template.
 The sandbox authentication script requires `SFDX` to be installed and configured and requires a bash environment.